cmcntsh/NotesJHEvidenceBasedPractice5thEdition/README.md

 * Differentiating between quality improvement, research, and EBP See Table 2.1 on page 18, Figure 2.1 on page 20
 * Description: The JHEBP Model
-* JHEBP PET Process: Practice Question, Evidence, and Translation See Figure 2.4 on page 27
+* JHEBP PET Process: Practice Question, Evidence, and Translation See Figure 2.4 on page 27, See Appendix A on page 208

 1. (Practice Question) Explore and describe the problem
 2. (Practice Question) Develop the problem statement